aysegulcayir/DR_TA/README.md

 - I modified the "TYPE" column with the columns I added.I used idxmax(axis=1) for inserting correct index.
 That is, I took the row of information in the columns I added and placed it on the row in the "TYPE" column.
 - I dropped the columns I added to keep the original version of the excel file.
 - For the "Count" sheet, I calculated the amount of each company type in the "TYPE" column with "value_counts".
-- I printed on "Data" and "Count" sheets with "with pd.ExcelWriter" and "to_excel".
+- I overwrote "Data" and "Count" sheets with "with pd.ExcelWriter" and "to_excel".
 - Finally, I used matplotlib library to show the amounts of the companies according to the types of them.

 <img alt="screenshot" src="data_ss.png" />

 - Annotation : Supervised NLP machine learning algorithms could be used for these data and instructions.
 It could give more accurate results.
-I wanted to solve this way because my time is limited.
+However, doing so would require a large amount of labeled training data, which I did not have.

 ## PART-2

+Following steps have been applied in given order:
-- I imported the necessary libraries
+- Importing the libraries (`requests`)
-- I scrapped the data
+- Inspecting the website source code to identify data sources
-- I converted the data to json format and made a dataframe
+- Querying data sources and receiving data in json format and creating a dataframe
-- I loaded excel file, removed sheets to be updated, overwrite the file
+- Loading the excel file, removing the sheets to be updated, overwriting the file.

 ## Install